Easy Meal Prep Chicken Salad is a simple chicken salad recipe with only five ingredients. Make this part of your meal-prep routine!

 I only recommend that you grill, smoke, or bake your chicken breasts.

 Do not boil the breasts like I use to do when I was much younger.
-This adds virtually no flavor to a chicken salad.
+This adds virtually no flavor.

 For some strange reason, boiling chicken dries it out.